ngn13/wkit/README.md

 - make processes hidden and unkillable

 ## installing
+first you should install all the dependencies:
+- `build-essential`: gcc and other compile tools
+- `linux-headers`: linux API headers needed for building a LKM

-clone the repository, to leave no trace on the disk you can do this inside the `/dev/shm` directory:
+then clone the repository, to leave no trace on the disk you can do this inside the `/dev/shm` directory:
 ```bash
 cd /dev/shm
 git clone https://github.com/ngn13/wkit.git
 cd wkit
 ```
-then run the `install.sh` script:
+after that run the `install.sh` script:
 ```bash
 ./install.sh
 ```